Alpine transhumance: Cheese production

 Alpine transhumance has a strong impact on the production of cheese in the Alps.
 It ensures that cows, sheep and goats produce high-quality aromatic milk, the so-called Heumilch ("hay milk"), based on their special diet of natural meadow grasses.
-The use of hay milk in cheese production contributes to the distinctive flavour that determines more than 30 Alpine cheeses, including Alpkäse, Bergkäse and Sura Kees.
+The use of hay milk in cheese production contributes to the distinctive flavour that determines more than 30 Alpine cheeses, including Alpkäse, Bergkäse, Sura Kees and Allgäuer Sennalpkäse.
 The chief shepherd in charge of the Alp and responsible for the cheese production is known as the Senn.

-The Käsestraße Bregenzerwald (Bregenz Forest cheese trail) in Vorarlberg is an association of farmers which aims at contributing to the maintenance of small scale agriculture and the diversity of local products in the Bregenz Forest.
+In Vorarlberg, is an association of farmers called Käsestraße Bregenzerwald has been established to boost the region's economy.
+This association aims at contributing to the maintenance of small scale agriculture, the diversity of local products in the Bregenz Forest and to strengthen the tourism sector.
 Members of the association include dairymen who will inform tourists about artisan cheese production.